syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Load-More.md

 ![](SfDataGrid_images/LoadMore.png)

-You can download the source code of Load More sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SfDataGridSample733433326).
+You can download a readily runnable sample that illustrates enabling and using the load more functionality, [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SfDataGridSample733433326).